Individual with whom I worked with: Mick Smirthwaite

 - To listen to each client and gain a clinical impression of their injury or the source of their muscle tightness

-- To observe Mick’s massage techniques and ask questions to establish the reasons why certain techniques and modalities are used for treatment
+- To observe Mick’s massage techniques and ask questions to establish the rationale for their application

 - To establish the stage of healing and understand why certain treatments and modalities are used